Black and White

 Turn the cookies

 so the flat bottoms are facing up.
-Spoon about 1 tablespoon of the white icing
+Spoon a scant tablespoon of the white icing

 on one half of each cookie.
 Then, using a small offset spatula or knife, spread the